ClarysseArthur/Research-Project-MCT/README.md

 After installation, you can open and run "DemoTraining.ipynb" in VS Code.
 Don't forget to choose the correct environment (IntersectionEnv) at the top right.

 ![DemoTraining.ipynb in VS Code](https://raw.githubusercontent.com/ClarysseArthur/Research-Project-MCT/main/rm_assets/Picture3.png?raw=true)

+## Single file
+To run a pre-made intersection from a Python file, copy the Complex.py or Simple.py file to /Environment and run `python Complex.py` in the anaconda environment.

+# 3D render
+In the Render_3d.py file is class defined with a list of approaches and exits as parameters.
+It automatically  calculates how many lanes each side has and stores it in `lanes_length[]`.